Rome: St Peter's Basilica and The Vatican

 (4th picture above this one)

-Fabulous desserts and excellent Americano coffee in a McCafe in Rome
+Fabulous desserts in a McCafe in Rome

 If Rome is on your bucket list, do it as soon as you are able.
 Walking the centuries-old cobblestone roads will take a toll on your feet.
 Know that lines will be long.
 Come prepared with a plan to minimize wait times, and you'll have a less stressful vacation.